Vila Sésamo: History

 Sésamo is the Brazilian version of the popular American educational children's show, Sesame Street.
 Originally airing in Brazil to critical acclaim from 1972 to 1977, São Paulo based Brazilian broadcaster TV Cultura and Sesame Workshop (the non-profit educational organization behind Sesame Street, formerly known as the Children's Television Workshop) returned the show to Brazilian airwaves with a new Sésamo branded block of programming in October 2007.
 The show had a participation in SBT in October 2019 appearing in one of the sketches during children's day.
-The dubbing resumes and moves to SKY Brasil in June 2020.
+The dubbing resumed and moved to SKY Brasil in June 2020.

 The Co-production Era: 1972–1977, 2007–2019

 The show premiered in 1972, broadcast by TV Cultura and TV Globo.
 In this phase, they fulfilled all the norms of the American Sesame Street.
 Also most of the material was dubbed, and the presentation of thematic charts in repetitive order.
 The puppet characters in the series, created within Brazil, included the following: Garibaldo, a seven-foot tall blue bird equivalent to Big Bird; Gugu, a hairy green, yellow (plus other colors) Grouch.
 They lived in the street with Gabriela, Juca, Ana Maria and Seu Almeida.

 At the time, there was no color television in Brazil, so the show was broadcast in black and white.
 It was the first international version of the show.

 But it was in 1973 that the two channels started the second phase.
 Vila Sésamo became entirely nationalized; with new cast members, new music and new scripts.
 Two new Muppet characters were introduced – Funga Funga, a giant, red elephant, and Zé Das Latas, the street's resident robot.
 In 1974, TV Cultura decided to stop financing the project.
 Now it was up to TV Globo, who changed the format to make it more national.
 A larger set was built for the renewed Vila Sésamo, and more children took part in the show.
+Assisting in the format change was José Bonifácio Coutinho Nogueira, who had previously worked with TV Cultura.

 The final phase started in 1975, but lasted only until 1977.
 More characters and actors were added during the show's final seasons.
 All of the puppets were created by local Brazilian designers, with no known involvement from the Muppet Workshop.
 All original Sesame Street material was dropped, except for the Bert and Ernie sketches.

 The series was successful, but was canceled due to overwhelming financial costs.